ahrjarrett/blog/src/pages/2019-02-08-resetting-user-passwords-with-node-and-jwt/index.md

 We were using JWT for encoding sensitive data passed between the client and server, so I decided to stick with that because typing `npm i` sounded hard.

-> Check out the project’s <a href="https://github.com/Lambda-School-Labs/LabsPT1_Backwoods" target="_blank">source code on GitHub</a>, or watch a 40 second demo:
+Check out the project’s <a href="https://github.com/Lambda-School-Labs/LabsPT1_Backwoods" target="_blank">source code on GitHub</a>, or watch the 30 second demo:

 <iframe class="youtube-video" width="720" height="480" src="https://www.youtube.com/embed/DxugdZ0kHEY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>